top of page

 Waste Pickers

-Even though waste pickers in North America lack proper recognition, compensation and support, the formal waste sector depends on our labor.
-For example, states and provinces with legislated bottle deposit systems rely on our work collecting bottles and cans, notably in the public domain, to achieve high return rates.
+Governments and industry depend on our labor.
+For example, states and provinces with legislated bottle deposit systems rely on our work collecting bottles and cans, especially in public places, to achieve high recycling rates.

 Waste picker is a global term, adopted at the First World Conference of Waste Pickers in 2008, and now used by the International Alliance of Waste Pickers (IAWP) and in some official statistics.